SENG-350-2024-fall/Team7/MilestoneOne.md

 <a name="call-center-use-cases"></a>
 ## Call Center Use Cases

 Figure 5, below, outlines the use cases that may be executed by the Call Center.
-Tables x-x describe each use case in more detail.
+Tables 20-23 describe each use case in more detail.

 ![Use Case Diagram](UCDs/CallCenter_UCD.png)